Summer and Fall 2016 Honors Course Offerings

 This course offers the chance to delve more deeply into a specialized area of study at the direction of a faculty member.
 Its topic varies by semester.
 All special topics honors course offerings must be pre-approved by the Honors Program Advisory Committee.
 Previously offered special topics courses include:

-The World's Fair of 1893: The World's Fair of 1893 took place in the city of Chicago, which thirty years previously was nothing more than a small town and the home of International Harvester.
-The meteoric rise of a small town to become the host of the 1893 World's Fair, beating out New York City, is an American success story that fits into the U.S. narrative of the late 19th century characterized by rapid industrialization, immigration, and urbanization.
-After a devastating fire in 1871, Chicago was rapidly rebuilt as an ultra-modern city using technology, architecture, and urban planning.
-Throughout the semester, all six of these themes will be explored through the focal lens of the World's Fair.
+The World's Fair of 1893: The World’s Fair of 1893 took place in the city of Chicago, which thirty years previously was little more than a small town and the home of International Harvester.
+The meteoric rise of a small town to become the host of the 1893 World’s Fair, beating out New York City, was an American success story that fit into the U.S. narrative of the late19th century.
+Chicago was built through rapid industrialization, immigration and urbanization.
+After a devastating fire in 1871, Chicago was rapidly rebuilt as an ultra- modern city using technology, new forms of architecture and urban planning.
+All six themes will be explored through the semester illustrated through the focal lens of the World’s Fair.

 Sports and Aesthetics: This course will be an examination of sports from an aesthetic perspective.
 We will read classic interpretation of what makes something beautiful from Plato on up through our own day, also going outside of the western tradition to Japan and African dance.
 We will pair these philosophical considerations with selections of poems, short stories, and articles representing sports.
 The course will end with a consideration of Hans Ulrich Gumbrecht's book In Praise of Athletic Beauty.